folio-org/stripes/doc/component-example.md

 ### Property-type validation (lines 7-27)

 React components [may optionally specify what properties they expect to have passed to them](https://facebook.github.io/react/docs/typechecking-with-proptypes.html), by providing a static member called `propTypes` that describes the properties and their types and structures.
 When this is done, run-time code validates each invocation of the component to ensure that it is correct.
-We provide property-type validation in this component, alhough it is rather verbose.
+We provide property-type validation in this component, although it is rather verbose.
 This is more useful in general-purpose components that are re-used in many places, such as the **Select** component that we will use from the `stripes-components` library.

 In this case, the component expects to be passed:
 * [the Stripes object](https://github.com/folio-org/stripes-core/blob/master/doc/dev-guide.md#the-stripes-object), which in this case is used only for logging;